-Maybe those multiples are deserved.
-As Roth Capital noted in its February report on the Chinese economy, China has the world's best economic growth record -- posting 9.7% annual growth over the past 26 years.
+And while certain risks explain the new discount on these shares, as Roth Capital noted in its recent report on the Chinese economy, China has the world's best economic growth record -- posting 9.7% annual growth over the past 26 years.
 More importantly, that growth is expected to continue as urban migration and the development of western China roll onward.

 Not much of a riddle

-What do you get when you combine the world's fastest-growing economy, entrepreneurial small companies, and a political environment that in effect incubates these companies?
+What do you get when you combine the world's fastest-growing economy, entrepreneurial small companies, new lower stock prices, and a political environment that in effect incubates these companies?
 A recipe for remarkable returns.

-But don't just go throwing money in blind.
+But don't just go throwing money in blindly.
 That's how you'll get wiped out when growth slows and competition increases.

-Instead, focus on finding the best-run small Chinese companies that are also operating within the widest niche market opportunities.
-Roth Capital's Mr. McBean has some tips:
+Instead, focus on finding the best-run small Chinese companies that are also operating within the widest niche-market opportunities.
+Roth Capital's McBean has some tips: